ZilverBlade/Sorting-Unalgorithms/README.md

 The greatest achievement of this sorting algorithm is that it has a time complexity of O(n), which makes it faster than quick sort and merge sort!

-> Can we do less work?
+> Can we do EVEN less work?

 ### Vacuous Sort
 This is the wikipedia definition for a *Sorted Array*